 Many parents want to avoid the insecticides in lice shampoos.
 What else can you do to treat lice effectively?

-Comb with a metal lice comb: Combing is a completely safe, effective, and traditional method of removing lice-it is also time consuming and must be done thoroughly.
+Comb with metal lice combs: Combing is a completely safe, effective, and traditional method of removing lice; it is also time-consuming and must be done thoroughly.
 This is also the best treatment for children under age two.
 Wet combing is the most effective method, and a good quality metal lice comb must be used to find all nits.
 There are also businesses that provide lice-combing services, so you might contact one in your local area to check out their prices for these services.

 Overnight treatments: While this may be a popular alternative treatment, it should be noted that lice are not suffocated by overnight applications of oil, mayonnaise, or petroleum jelly.